Skip to content

 raise ValueError("waiting_args must be provided")

-waiting_args = (waiting_args,)
+waiting_args = _ensure_tuple(waiting_args)

 state = "ALIVE"

-last_alive_successes: float = 0.0
+last_alive_successes = 0.0

-last_arm_index: Optional[int] = None
+last_arm_index = None

-iterator = range(max_steps)
+iterator = tqdm(range(max_steps)) if verbose else range(max_steps)

 for _ in iterator: